- Rates of some, but not all, cancers are higher in people living with HIV than other people.

 While rates of cancer are high in people with HIV, this needs to be put into perspective.
 One study which tracked almost half a million Americans living with HIV found that if you took a group of 1000 people with HIV and followed them for 10 years, around 70 of them would develop cancer during that time.

-In terms of absolute numbers, the cancers which most commonly affect people living with HIV in Western countries include non-Hodgkin lymphoma, Kaposi’s sarcoma, lung cancer, anal cancer, liver cancer and prostate cancer.
+In terms of absolute numbers, the cancers which most commonly affect people living with HIV in Western countries include non-Hodgkin lymphoma, Kaposi’s sarcoma, lung cancer, anal cancer and prostate cancer.

 People with HIV are more likely to get some cancers than people who don’t have HIV.
 This is the case for a number of cancers which can be caused by viral infections.
 These include lymphomas (which can be caused by Epstein-Barr virus), Kaposi’s sarcoma (human herpes virus 8), liver cancer (hepatitis B virus and hepatitis C virus), cervical cancer (human papillomavirus, HPV) and anal cancer (also human papillomavirus, HPV).
 HIV’s impact on the immune system and high rates of viral infections in people with HIV contribute to these elevated rates of cancer.